-Agoraphobia

-This is a fear of situations where it may feel difficult to escape or find help, such as in crowds, long lines, or public transportation.
+Agoraphobia is a fear of situations that may feel difficult to escape or where it's hard to find help, such as in crowds or on public transportation.
+The fear is also focused on having a panic attack or symptoms that are sometimes associated with panic attacks.